linuxkay/yogurt/README.md

 Need to initiate backup script for wordpress.

-Need to run ddns updater in cron
+Need to run ddns updater in cron.

+Decide when to run update and reboot.

 ## Licence
 [MIT]